SEB-9-BH/card-game-starter-lesson/overview-and-pseudocode/README.md

   // Add current card picked to deck 2 element
   // Adjust shadow when deck gets above/below halfway full
   // Remove card back color and add outline when last card is picked

+// Function to handle a button click:
+  // Randomly select number from total cards remaining
+  // Assign card with the random index to a variable
+  // Add card picked to deck 2
+  // Pass card picked to render function to display

+// Event listeners

 ```